 In addition to the STEM education opportunities supported by Breadboard, the Science Center also works closely with local nonprofits to improve science education in city schools and classrooms.
 One significant partner is iPraxis, which focuses on attracting and involving people of color in science exploration at early ages and increasing the participation of minorities in the business of science.
 The Science Center has also partnered with Philadelphia Academies, Inc. to place summer interns in Science Center resident companies.
 The Science Center is a member of the Philadelphia Math + Science Coalition.

-3711 Market Street was awarded LEED® Silver Level certification in September 2009 based on a number of green design and construction features, including a 35,000-square-foot green roof that is among the largest in Philadelphia.
-The Science Center’s two newest projects at 3737 Market Street, which is currently under construction, and 3601 Market Street, the Science Center’s first residential tower, have been designed with the goal of receiving LEED Silver certification.
+3737 Market Street received LEED Gold certification in 2015 for its core and shell design.
+The building includes several unique design features focused on energy efficiency, including an active chilled beam HVAC system with total energy recovery wheels that together reduce energy costs by over 50% as compared to an equivalent code-compliant building, an extensive green roof system and a storm water management strategy.
+3711 Market Street was awarded LEED® Silver Level certification in 2009 based on a number of green design and construction features, including a 35,000-square-foot green roof that is among the largest in Philadelphia.
+3601 Market Street, the Science Center’s first residential tower, has been designed with the goal of receiving LEED Silver certification.

 Greater Philadelphia Green Business Program

 As a platinum level member of the Greater Philadelphia Green Business Program, the Science Center has made a public promise to change its daily business practices to reduce impacts on the environment by adopting green operational practices.

 The Science Center has designated a Green Office Advocate and adopted green policies including:

 • Energy Conservation